-Grapes were harvested at between 17 and 23 Balling, to capture natural acids and produce fuller, riper flavours.
+Grapes were harvested at between 17 and 23 degrees Balling, to capture natural acids and produce fuller, riper flavours.
 The process was reductive, with cold fermentation (14 °C).
 After fermentation, the wine was left on the lees for three months to enhance complexity.
 For further complexity, the wine was blended with 10% Semillon.
-The first batch of 145 000 cartons (6 x 750 ml) was bottled on 15 May 2017 for release as 2017 La Motte Sauvignon Blanc.
+The first batch of 145 000 cartons (6 x 750 ml) was bottled on the 7th of May 2018 for release as 2018 La Motte Sauvignon Blanc.

 Greeny straw to light straw in colour.
 Lots of gooseberry on the nose, together with lemon and tropical notes.
 Much fuller and sumptuous on the palate than in other years, probably as a result of another dry season that enhanced concentration.
 The finish is still juicy, light and lingering, with a fresh acidity.